polatmete/softcon21-group5/README.md

 Test suite can be found [here](a3/src/test/ch/uzh/softcon/one).

 ### A4
-[Docs](a4/docs) with text, UML, Sequence Diagram, test docs, coverage report and descriptions.
+[Docs](a4/docs) with text, UML, Sequence Diagram, test docs and descriptions.

 Source code can be found [here](a4/src/main/java/ch/uzh/softcon/four).